General Staff of the Armenian Armed Forces: 8th Division of the General Staff

-Physical Training and Sports Division
+Physical Training and Sports Service

 A physical training department was created in the Armed Forces in 1996.
 The physical training department was established in 2014.
 After the redefinition, it was renamed as the Department of Physical Training and Sports of the Armed Forces.
 From the day of its formation, the General Head of the Physical Training and Sports Department of the Armed Forces was the Deputy Minister of Defense, Lieutenant-General Mikael Grigoryan, The functions of the department are to improve the level of physical training among servicemen.
 The department provides the military units with appropriate sports equipment, building materials, drawings and literature for the construction of sports facilities.
 30 standard sports grounds, 44 non-standard sports grounds, 24 standard barriers, 1 non-standard barrier, 10 handball fields, 16 gyms, 47 football fields have been built and furnished since 1996 for the practical training of the personnel.

-Military Band Division
+Military Band Service

 The Military Band Division of the General Staff oversees all of the military bands in Armenia.
 The army sports the following bands: